Dyalog/ride/docs/protocol.md

 ```json
 ["GetAutoComplete",{"line":"r←1+ind","pos":7,"token":234}]
 ```
 The `token` is used by `ReplyGetAutoComplete` to identify which `AutoComplete` request it is a response to.
-The RIDE may send multiple `GetAutoComplete` requests and the interpreter may only reply to some of them.
-Similarly, the RIDE may ignore some of the replies if the state of the editor has changed since the `GetAutoComplete` request was sent.
+RIDE may send multiple `GetAutoComplete` requests and the interpreter may only reply to some of them.
+Similarly, RIDE may ignore some of the replies if the state of the editor has changed since the `GetAutoComplete` request was sent.

-`line` => Text containing term to get autocomplete data for.
+* `line`: text containing term to get autocomplete data for
-`pos` => Position in the line to use for autocomplete information.
+* `pos`: position in the line to use for autocomplete information

 :exclamation: The interpreter requires that "token" is the id of the window, so perhaps it should be renamed "win".

 :exclamation: If RIDE sends a different token, the interpreter doesn't respond.

 :exclamation: I think the C in AutoComplete shouldn't be capitalised as "autocomplete" is one word

 ```json